CodeLagging/CryWirelessMV/README.md

 - Linux (debian is fun)
 - Python 3.10+
-- Root/sudo privileges (for monitor mode, raw sockets, and HCI access ofc)
+- Root/sudo privileges (for monitor mode, and HCI access ofc)
 - A WiFi adapter that supports monitor mode (for WiFi modules)
 - A Bluetooth adapter (for BLE module)